kyymichelle/country-guess/src/static/markdown/blog.md

 #### Testing

 Before moving on to starting to write the Redux store, I wanted to do some tests for the new component.
-Following this [useful example](https://dev.to/theactualgivens/testing-react-hook-state-changes-2oga), I found that I had to remove the `useState` import from Game.tsx and use `React.useState` so that I could mock the entire `React` module.
+Following this [useful example](https://dev.to/theactualgivens/testing-react-hook-state-changes-2oga), I found that the `useState` import had to be removed from Game.tsx and to use `React.useState` instead so that I could mock the entire `React` module.
+However as `setState` was only being mocked, I ran into a problem trying to test the update of the component state, so will move on for now

+#### Redux store

+Although this is a simple application where the data could be handled by the React [Context API](https://reactjs.org/docs/context.html), for the purpose of refreshing my memory a Redux store will be used.
+[This guide](https://redux.js.org/recipes/usage-with-typescript) was super helpful in getting started.